$0.00

 What is the Flathead Reservation known for?

-The Flathead Indian Reservation, home to the Confederated Salish & Kootenai Tribes, is a 1.3 million-acre expanse in western Montana, known for the National Bison Range, Flathead Lake State Park, Ninepipe National Wildlife Refuge, various outdoor recreation opportunities, and the St Ignatius mission.
+The Flathead Indian Reservation is a 1.3 million-acre expanse in western Montana, home to the Bitterroot Salish, Kootenai, and Pend d’Oreilles tribes.
+It’s known for the National Bison Range, Flathead Lake State Park, Ninepipe National Wildlife Refuge, and the St Ignatius Mission.

 Who lives on the Flathead Reservation?

-The Flathead Indian Reservation is home to the Confederated Salish and Kootenai Tribes, which is comprised of the Bitterroot Salish, Kootenai, and Pend d’Oreilles tribes.
-These tribes trace their heritage back more than 10,000 years in this region of America.
-Today, the reservation has roughly 30,000 residents, of which 27% identify as Native American.
+The Flathead Indian Reservation is home to the Confederated Salish and Kootenai Tribes, which comprises the Bitterroot Salish, Kootenai, and Pend d’Oreilles tribes.
+These tribes have lived here for over 10,000 years.
+Today, the reservation has roughly 30,000 residents, of whom 27% identify as Native American.

 What are the principal towns on the Flathead Reservation?